Javier Martínez – Executive Director

 Mayra Acevedo – Community Advocacy Manager

 Mayra Acevedo was born and raised in the state of California.
 She graduated with a bachelor’s degree in Elementary Education from the University of New Mexico.
 While an undergraduate student, Ms. Acevedo coordinated PCA’s youth coalition, called “Stepping Out of the Box.”
 Through her internship experience she was able to understand the functions and operations of the organization.
-Currently, Ms. Acevedo is the Operations Specialist at PCA.
+Currently, Ms. Acevedo is the Community Advocacy Manager at PCA.
 She has been with the organization for three years.
 She is very proud of the work PCA continues to cultivate with the community.